-Data Action: The infrastructure involves several parties that serve different purposes supporting Great Seneca Accounting's security objectives.
+Privacy Risk: The infrastructure involves several parties that serve different purposes supporting Great Seneca Accounting's security objectives.
 As a result, device usage information could flow across various parties.

-962 Potential Problems for Individuals: This transmission among a variety of different parties could be 963 confusing for employees who might not know who has access to information about them.
-If
+964 Potential Problems for Individuals: This transmission among a variety of different parties could be

-- administrators and co-workers know which colleagues are conducting activity on their device that - 965 triggers security alerts, employees could be embarrassed by its disclosure.
-Information being revealed - and associated with specific employees could also lead to stigmatization and even impact Great Seneca - 967 Accounting upper management in its decision-making regarding the employee.
-Further, clear text - 968 transmissions could leave information vulnerable to attackers and therefore to unanticipated release of - 969 employee information.
+- 965 confusing for employees who might not know who has access to information about them.
+If - administrators and co-workers know which colleagues are conducting activity on their device that - 967 triggers security alerts, employees could be embarrassed by its disclosure.
+Information being revealed - and associated with specific employees could also lead to stigmatization and even impact Great Seneca - Accounting upper management in its decision-making regarding the employee.
+Further, clear text - 970 transmissions could leave information vulnerable to attackers and, therefore, to unanticipated release - of employee information.
+This privacy risk is related to the Unanticipated Revelation Problematic Data - 972 Action.

-970 Mitigations:
+973 Mitigations:

-971 De-identify personal and device data when such data is not necessary to meet processing objectives.

-972 De-identifying data helps decrease the chances that a third party is aggregating information pertaining

-- to one individual.
-While de-identification can help reduce privacy risk, there are residual risks of re- - 974 identification.
+- 974 De-identify personal and device data when that data is not necessary to meet processing objectives. - 975 De-identifying data helps decrease the chances that a third party is aggregating information pertaining - 976 to one individual.
+While de-identification can help reduce privacy risk, there are residual risks of re- - 977 identification.

-975 Encrypt data transmitted between parties.
+978 Encrypt data transmitted between parties.

-- 976 Encryption reduces the risk of compromise of information transmitted between parties.
-MaaS360 - 977 encrypts all communications over the internet with Transport Layer Security.
+- 979 Encryption reduces the risk of compromise of information transmitted between parties.
+MaaS360 - 980 encrypts all communications over the internet with Transport Layer Security.

-978 Limit or disable access to data.
+981 Limit or disable access to data.

-- 979 Conduct a system-specific privacy risk assessment to determine how access to data can be limited.
-Using - 980 access controls to limit staff access to compliance information, especially when associated with - 981 individuals, can be important in preventing association of specific events with particular employees.
+- 982 Conduct a system-specific privacy risk assessment to determine how access to data can be limited.
+Using - 983 access controls to limit staff access to compliance information, especially when associated with - 984 individuals, can be important in preventing association of specific events with specific employees.

-982 Limit or disable collection of specific data elements.
+985 Limit or disable collection of specific data elements.

-- 983 Conduct a system-specific privacy risk assessment to determine what elements can be limited.
-MaaS360 - 984 can be configured to limit collection of application and location data.
-Further, instead of collecting a list - 985 of all the applications installed on the device, MaaS360 can collect only the list of those applications that - 986 were installed through the corporate application store (called "managed applications").
-This would - 987 prevent insight into the employees' applications that employees downloaded for personal use. - 2009 288 Zimperium provides privacy policies that can be configured to collect or not collect data items when - 989 certain events occur.
+- 986 Conduct a system-specific privacy risk assessment to determine what elements can be limited.
+MaaS360 - 987 can be configured to limit collection of application and location data.
+Further, instead of collecting a list - 988 of all the applications installed on the device, MaaS360 can collect only the list of those applications that - 989 were installed through the corporate application store (called "managed applications").
+This would - 990 prevent insight into the employees' applications that employees downloaded for personal use.

-990 Use contracts to limit third-party data processing.

-Establish contractual policies to limit data processing by third parties to only the processing thatfacilitates delivery of security services and to no data processing beyond those explicit purposes.
+- 291 Zimperium provides privacy policies that can be configured to collect or not collect data items when292 certain events occur. - 993 Use contracts to limit third-party data processing. - 994 Establish contractual policies to limit data processing by third parties to only the processing that - 995 facilitates delivery of security services and to no data processing beyond those explicit purposes.

-993 G.4 Mitigations Applicable Across Various Data Actions
+996 G.4 Mitigations Applicable Across Various Privacy Risks

-Several mitigations benefit employees in all three data actions identified in the privacy risk assessment.
-The following training and support mitigations can help Great Seneca Accounting appropriately inform employees about the system and its data processing.
+- Several mitigations benefit employees in all three privacy risks identified in the privacy risk assessment.
+The following training and support mitigations can help Great Seneca Accounting appropriately inform employees about the system and its data processing. - 1000 Mitigations:

-997 Mitigations:

-998 Train employees about the system, parties involved, data processing, and actions that administrators 999 can take.
+1001 Train employees about the system, parties involved, data processing, and actions that administrators1002 can take.